-Emotional Freedom Techniques (EFT) is a healing tool based on the theory that our emotions and physical symptoms are linked to the underlying energy system of the body.
+Emotional Freedom Techniques (EFT) is a healing modality based on energy psychology and the theory that our emotions and physical symptoms are linked to the body’s energy system.

 The underpinning theory of EFT is simple, yet sheds a whole new light on our emotional experiences and how we interpret them.

 Gary Craig’s EFT discovery statement asserts that: “The cause of all negative emotions is a disruption in the body’s energy system.”
 He believes that “our unresolved negative emotions are major contributors to most physical pains and diseases.”

 Chinese Medicine and the ancient Indian Science of Ayurveda both support the concept that our emotional experiences, in particular resentments, hurts and anger, contribute significantly to the development of disease in the human body.

 While the EFT theory that all negative emotions are caused by a disruption in the energy system of the body may sound odd at first, the idea is far from new.
 In fact, it’s 5,000 years old and was more recently enforced by Albert Einstein who taught that everything is made of energy.

 Emotional Freedom Technique (EFT) embraces the secrets of Eastern healing traditions that have been overlooked by the West.

 EFT and Acupuncture